AmbireTech/adex-protocol/OCEAN.md

 ### State channels

 State channels are designed for interactions between two parties.

-You can use state channels for multi-party interactions, but that's usually a network of multiple two-party state channels.
+OCEAN is a very loosely defined primitive: as such, you can easily use it for multi-party interactions, as long as you have a way to define your validators in a reasonalby trustless manner.

 OCEAN channels are designed to handle multi-party interactions in a much easier way, with much easier exits to the chain.
-For example, in a multi-party state channel network, each of the channels will have to exit before you could actually transfer a token reward out, while in OCEAN, you'd only require finalizing a single OCEAN channel.
+For example, in a multi-party state channel network, each of the channels will have to exit/checkpoint before you could actually transfer a token reward out, while in OCEAN, you'd only require finalizing a single OCEAN channel.

-The trust model is different in that state channels rely on the participants to resolve the channel on-chain, while OCEAN relies on delegated validators.
-When you scale that to multiple parties, however, it starts to look similar: you can have all the participants in the interactions be the validators on OCEAN.
-Should some validators decide to group together and act malicious, if they're less than 2/3, they risk stalling the OCEAN channel and letting it timeout, therefore possibly getting slashed (depending on the implementation).

-There's much more to be said on the trade offs of both approaches, so expect a follow up post on this later this year.
+However, state channels have a more natural security model which does not require picking validators.
+The validators (signers) of a state channel are same entities that participate in the off-chain interaction.

+Finally, it's worth noting that you can blur the line between state channels and OCEAN channels if the OCEAN channel has two validators, who track their own balances/actions.
+That, along with adding challenge periods and state nonces, turns an OCEAN channel into a state channel.

 ### Plasma